-How will any one patient fare with their cancer treatment program?
+How will any one patient fare during and after cancer treatment?
 It’s a question with no easy answer.

-Han Liang, Ph.D., an assistant professor in Bioinformatics and Computational Biology at The University of Texas MD Anderson Cancer Center, believes that such comprehensive “molecular profiling” could one day help identify patients who may be resistant to certain therapies or may guide clinicians in tailoring treatment strategies to each patient’s unique genetic makeup.
+Han Liang, Ph.D., assistant professor in Bioinformatics and Computational Biology at MD Anderson Cancer Center, believes that such comprehensive “molecular profiling” could one day help identify patients who may be resistant to certain therapies or may guide clinicians in tailoring treatment strategies to each patient’s unique genetic makeup.

-Focusing on the four cancers, Liang looked at the potential for predicting patient survival by evaluating molecular data from multiple tumor incidences, both alone or in combination with clinical variables.
-He then developed an open-access platform allowing researchers to build and evaluate cancer survival prediction models based on the data.
+Focusing on the four cancers examined in the study, Liang looked at the potential for predicting patient survival by evaluating molecular data from multiple tumors, both alone or in combination with clinical variables such as patients’ age and tumor stage.
+He then developed an open-access database, allowing researchers to build and evaluate cancer survival prediction models based on the data.